geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And let our voices rise in earnest prayer,<br>
 Lest we the horrors of her doom should share.”

-No!said a youth, be prayers and praises given
+“No!” said a youth, “be prayers and praises given<br>

-As to a saint that leaves her throne in heaven!
+As to a saint that leaves her throne in heaven!<br>

-Last night, when all around was still and mute,
+Last night, when all around was still and mute,<br>

-As at Lavinia's bower I wak'd my lute,
+As at Lavinia’s bower I wak’d my lute,<br>

-In the dark sky I saw a floating cloud, 43C
+In the dark sky I saw a floating cloud,<br>

-Where still the evening's crimson lustre glow'd,
+Where still the evening’s crimson lustre glow’d,<br>

-It sunk to earth, and seem'd to melt in air,
+It sunk to earth, and seem’d to melt in air,<br>

-When in its place I saw a damsel fair;
+When in its place I saw a damsel fair;<br>

-Round her dark locks a silver glory play'd,
+Round her dark locks a silver glory play’d,<br>

-As thro' the night's increasing gloom she stray 'd:
+As thro’ the night’s increasing gloom she stray’d:<br>

-Perchance St. Catharine left her spouse, to tame*
+Perchance St. Catharine left her spouse, to tame[^123]<br>

-The demon sprites that vex this land of flame."
+The demon sprites that vex this land of flame.”

 Each listener's looks increasing dread display; )